magnussolution/magnusbilling7/wiki/en/modules/servers/servers.rst

 Port
 ----

-| We did not write the description to this field.
+| Port to connect to the server.